vieko/create-sessions-dir/README.md

 ```
 /end-session
 ```
-Claude updates your context with what happened.
-If you referenced PRs (like #123) and they're merged, Claude will offer to archive automatically.
-Then commits the changes.
+Claude updates your context with session accomplishments and commits the changes.

 ### Plan Implementation
 ```